Strider-CD/strider/README.md

 #### Additional Configurations

+- `BODY_PARSER_LIMIT` - Increase the maximum payload size that our [body parser][body-parser] will attempt to parse.
+Useful for github web hooks.

 You might need to follow these instructions if you use any of these, please do so before filing issues.

 - [Github][github-config]